 5. Matching your home to the right person

 When we launch your property on to the market we immediately undertake a matching process with our comprehensive and qualified database of buyers.
-Our network of offices has a database of 1000s of interested buyers and we will contact anyone whose criteria match your home.
+Our network of offices have a database of 1000's of interested buyers and we will contact anyone whose criteria match your home.

 6. Showing your home

-We can help you to prepare your home by offering guidance or access to approved maintenance contractors.
+We can help you to prepare your home by offering guidance and access to approved maintenance contractors.
 We are very happy to accompany everyone who wants to view your home.

 To give the best first impression to buyers we suggest clearing clutter, tidying and cleaning your home and try and look at it through a ‘strangers’ eyes – so hide away anything you don’t want people to see.